statamic/docs/content/collections/extending-docs/actions.md

 ### Downloads

-To produce a download, override the `download` method:
+To produce a download, override the `download` method and return a file path or download response:

 ``` php
 public function download($items, $values)